 Activities and experiences for pupils are planned according to the areas of learning and development, as outlined in the latest DfE EYFS Framework.
 All activities will adhere to the objectives set out in this framework.
 In particular, history-based activities will be used to develop pupils’ knowledge and understanding of the ‘Past and Present’.

 Years 1 to 6 Provision

 History is taught as a discrete subject, although links are made with other subjects wherever possible.
-Each class covers three topics per year (see our topic overview below).
+Each class covers two-three topics per year (see our topic overview below).
 Each topic includes enquiry questions focusing on specific disciplinary knowledge and encouraging the children to think like historians (please see our progression of knowledge and skills document below).
 When planning, all teachers consider the needs of the pupils in their class, including those with SEND.
-Our plans reflect our local context, particularly in the case of the local history studies in Years 2, 3 and 6.
-Pupils' learning is enriched through visits, visitors, history walks and workshops inspiring pupils' curiosity to want to find out more about the past.
+Our plans reflect our local context and pupils' learning is enriched through visits, visitors, history walks and workshops inspiring pupils' curiosity to want to find out more about the past.
 There are also opportunities for flexibility in relation to pupils' interests and also in response to current events and anniversaries.

 All topics start with a ‘hook’: This includes enquiry questions, visitors, visits, looking at artefacts, photographs etc.

-All planning uses an enquiry approach, encouraging pupils to think and work like an historian and turning learning into a puzzle to be solved.
+All planning uses an enquiry approach, encouraging pupils to think and work like historians, turning learning into a puzzle to be solved.
 This includes using primary sources and artefacts to answer historical questions.

 Formative assessment in History:

 All pupils complete ‘Key Assessment Tasks’ every topic, usually at the end of a topic.
 This data is used to plan for gaps in knowledge.